geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 URLs and views
 ==============

-A clean, elegant URL scheme is an important detail in a high-quality Web application.
-Django encourages beautiful URL design and doesn’t put any cruft in URLs, like .php or .asp.
+A clean elegant URL scheme is an important detail in a high-quality Web application.
+Django encourages beautiful URL design and does not put junk in URLs, like .php or .asp.

-To design URLs for an application, you create a Python module called a URLconf.
-Like a table of contents for your app, it contains a simple mapping between URL patterns and your views.
+In DJango a Python module called URLconf is like a table of contents for the application.
+It contains a simple mapping between URL patterns and the **views**.

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: